 This post may contain affiliate links.
 Please read our disclosure policy.

-Pressure Cooker Corned Beef and Cabbage with creamy baby red potatoes and carrots is a flavorful easy meal with the most tender meat!
+Pressure Cooker Corned Beef and Cabbage with creamy baby red potatoes and carrots is a flavorful easy meal with the most tender meat that falls apart and melts in your mouth!

 - The complete meal.
-I love this recipe because it comes complete with your meat (corned beef brisket, carbs (baby red potatoes), and veggies (green cabbage and carrots).
-Nothing else is needed except for maybe a good wine pairing or dark beer.
+I love this recipe because it comes complete with the corned beef brisket, baby red potatoes, and green cabbage and carrots.
+Nothing else is needed except for maybe a tasty Guinness beer bread on the side.

 - Turn leftovers into another meal.
 Every time I make this corned beef and cabbage, I use the leftovers to make corned beef hash for breakfast or a Reuben Sandwich!